 It would have to be levied on imports at either a standard rate (per product) or a rate that the exporters can prove, if lower, and either of these deducting any carbon tax (or similar) paid on the other side.
 Correspondingly, exports would need to be re-credited in the same way to keep the playing-field level, thereby enabling British companies to continue to compete on a world stage.
 Such levies on imports / refunds on exports would have to be transparent and challengeable by both British and foreign parties, in order not to engender trade disputes.
 Therefore they will be broad-brush to begin with, fine-tuning as they go along and allowing particularly good and bad performing companies to be given the special consideration that they merit.
 This in turn extends the decarbonisation incentive beyond our shores.

-Uses of Funds from the Carbon Tax
+Uses of Funds from the Emissions Added Tax

-- Those who lose out from the tax and would find it difficult to pay – those on low income who can’t afford to make the changes,
+- Those who lose out from the tax and would find it difficult to pay – those on low income who can’t afford to make the changes;

-- Pay down the national debt incurred during the crisis.
+- Pay down the national debt.

-It is very important that the first two types of payment (to those who lose out, and for public transport) must not be related to their fuel consumption, or these payments / subsidies would disincentivise (or reduce the incentives towards) reducing their carbon consumption and/or emissions.
+It is very important that the first three types of payment (to those who lose out, and for public transport) must not be related to their fuel consumption, or these payments / subsidies would disincentivise (or reduce the incentives towards) reducing their carbon consumption and/or emissions.